willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

     All write operations to Shifts, including write operations initiated by the connector, trigger a call to the connector’s /update endpoint.
 We recommend you include the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write calls so the connector can identify and handle them appropriately.
 For example, your WFM system initiated the change, approve it without applying an update to your WFM system.

   > [!NOTE]
-  > If you're configuring the connector to sync data bidirectionally between your WFM system and Shifts, exclude changes initiated from Shifts in the periodic sync.
+  > If you're setting up your connector for a two-way sync of data between your WFM system and Shifts, exclude changes initiated from Shifts in the periodic sync.
 These changes are already written in Shifts.

 ## Step 2: Register an app in the Microsoft Entra admin center